yalrnr/Supermaket-Billing-System/README.md

-## Info needed to run the above program as 'Administrator'!
+## Info needed to run the above program as 'Administrator' -

 Administrator's email : a